Smudge202/smudge202.github.io/_posts/2017-01-07-leaking-connections.md

 ## Service (Collection) Extensions

-For better or for worse, our company has adopted the `IServiceCollection` extension method approach of building up our composition roots.
+Our company has adopted the `IServiceCollection` extension method approach of building up our composition roots.
 That is, our _application host_ will contain code similar to the following:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;